(Pictured: Members of the Guys and Dolls company. Photo: David Hou.)

 Wonderland was also a jumping-off point for local bands like The Bluesmen Revue, A Small Experience, and The New Set, who mostly opened for the headliners.

-For John Sharpe, The New Set’s former drummer, Wonderland holds a special place in his musical career.
+For the late John Sharpe, The New Set’s former drummer, Wonderland holds a special place in his musical career.

 Jim Chapman, former bassist for The Bluesmen Revue, a very popular London R&B group, remembers headlining at Wonderland many times.